roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© At that very instant, Lacey realized several things.
+At that very instant, Lacey realized several things.
 First, he was feeling guilty about fucking her, and the third orgasm in her pussy must have brought that guilt to a head.
 Second, she wasn't going to get more sex from him again tonight.
 Third, he's a prick, and she had no interest in seeing him again.

  But fourth, unless she was extra-nice to him, she didn't have a ride home.